Fragrant Lemongrass and Turmeric Chicken with cauliflower, peppers, and zesty lime juice. Delicious served with…

 - Remove and serve immediately.

-The Ayam Panggang Kunyit below is marinated with freshly pounded turmeric and roasted in the oven.
+I marinated the Ayam Panggang Kunyit below with freshly pounded turmeric and roasted in the oven.
 I prefer to pound the fresh turmeric in a stone mortar and pestle and not grind it in my Kitchenaid food processor as it does stain the container.
 My sons call this dish “yellow chicken”. 🙂